tinko26/ao/docs/api/src/ao_sys/ao_block.h.md

 };
 ```

+This type represents the blocking of a task.
 It consists of the following members.

 | `alarm` | |
 | `beginning` | |